CLG Eoghan Rua

-Hurling

-The club has U10, U12, U14, U16, Minor and Senior hurling teams and currently competes in the Derry Senior and Derry Junior Championships and Division 2 of the Derry ACHL.

-Camogie

-Eoghan Rua fields Camogie teams at U10, U12, U14, U16, Minor and Senior levels.
-The club currently competes in the Derry Intermediate Camogie Championship and the Derry Intermediate Camogie League.

 History

 Gaelic football

 CLG Eoghan Rua were established in 1957.
 The club first major football success came in 1997 when they won the Derry Junior Club Football Championship, defeating Lissan in the final.
 In 2006 they won the Derry Intermediate Club final in 2006.
 The team went on to win the 2006 Ulster Intermediate Club Football Championship, with victory over Ballymacna of Armagh in the final (which was played in February 2007 due to delays).
 In the All-Ireland Club semi-final they beat Mayo champions Tourmakeady, before losing narrowly to Ardfert of Kerry in the All-Ireland Intermediate Club Football Championship final on 10 March 2007 in Croke Park.

 In May 2006 Barry McGoldrick became the first Eoghan Rua player to play in the All-Ireland Senior Football Championship when he was part of the Derry team that defeated Tyrone in the first round of the Ulster Championship in Healy Park.
 His brother, Seán Leo McGoldrick made his debut for Derry in the 2007 McKenna Cup v Queen's University Belfast.
 Both have also played for Derry hurlers.

 In 2007 they became champions of Derry ACFL Division 3, winning promotion Division 2 for the first time in their history.

-The current football manager is Sean McGoldrick.